wdmcquinn/100-days-of-code/log.md

 ** Today's Progress:** First day of Grow with Google.

 ** Thoughts: ** I setup up slack on my desktop, laptop, and mobile.
 Also introduced myself and participated in the first AMA in the slack channel.
 I completed the first course in the program a few months ago but i am going to review it to be sure.
 Really want to get the full MWD nano degree.

+### Day 11: January 14th, 2018
+** Today's Progress:** Working on udacity course.

+** Thoughts: ** I had to miss a few days as we have been really busy at home working on a remodel project.
+I have not gotten to spend more that 20 minutes or so programming for the last 2 days.
+I am back on track today.
+I have completed over an hour of the offline first class.
+It is really interesting so far.